Lycosuchus: Research history

-The first discovered fossil of Lycosuchus, the holotype US D173, was collected and presented to the museum of Victoria College—now known as Stellenbosch University (US)—by Reverend van der Merwe at some point before 1902.
-It was held there "for some time" before being examined by palaeontologist Robert Broom (loaned to him by his colleague at the college, Professor van der Riet).
-Broom described the fossil and named it Lycosuchus vanderrieti in a paper first read at a meeting of the Philosophical Society of South Africa on November 26th 1902, and formally published by the society in 1903.
-Notably, Broom did not initially place any significance on the presence of two pairs of canines and compared the condition to modern mammals replacing their milk teeth.
+Sometime before 1902, Reverend van der Merwe collected a relatively complete skull from the fossil-bearing deposits of the Karoo Supergroup in South Africa, before donating it to Victoria College in Stellenbosch.
+Some time later, the specimen was examined in detail by Robert Broom, who described it as representing a new genus and species of theriodont, Lycosuchus vanderrieti.
+The generic name Lycosuchus is derived from the Ancient Greek λύκος (lýkos, "wolf") and σοῦχος (souchos, "crocodile"), while the specific name vanderrieti honours Professor van der Riet, who loaned the skull to Broom for study.
+Broom initially described the animal in a paper first read at a meeting of the Philosophical Society of South Africa on November 26th 1902, before it was formally published by the society in 1903.
+Subsequently, when Victoria College attained university status and became Stellenbosch University, the holotype skull of this taxon was retained there under the catalogue number US D173.

-The location where the fossil was discovered was only vaguely described by Rev. van der Merwe as the "Groot Vlakte between Prince Albert, Beaufort West and Willowmore" in the Karoo Basin of South Africa.
+The location where the fossil was discovered was only vaguely described by van der Merwe as the "Groot Vlakte between Prince Albert, Beaufort West and Willowmore".
 This area exposes layers of rock strata from both the Abrahamskraal Formation and the lowest member of the overlying Teekloof Formation (the Poortjie Member), which approximately corresponds to the Tapinocephalus Assemblage Zone (AZ) and the lower portion of the Endothiodon AZ biozones, respectively.
 Indeed, fossils of Lycosuchus are so characteristic of the base of the latter assemblage that it was formally defined as the Lycosuchus-Eunotosaurus Subzone (SZ) in 2020.
 Although the exact origin of the holotype from this relatively broad stratigraphic range is not known, it is consistent with the range bounded by the highest and lowest records of subsequent Lycosuchus specimens.